 And this happens during a process where there are plenty of opportunities for annoyance and frustration.
 Your ID is checked.
 No ID, no entry.
 You often wait in line since they limit the number of people allowed inside at once.
 It’s cash only.
 Yet all I saw was stellar customer service that would give Nordstrom’s reputation a run for its money.

 Sure, it’s probably worth exploring why I was so fascinated and it comes to mind while I’m on the phone exasperated.
 I detest wasting time to resolve something that shouldn’t even be an issue.
 I absolutely want the service I didn’t purchase credited back to my account.

 I’m unnerved.
 Had someone accessed my PPV account?
 It felt like the time when someone changed my weekly subscription to The New York Times to their home address.

 Mostly, I want to make sure it never happens again and this doesn’t become a reoccurring call.
 I already have enough problems with the U.S. Postal Service, which regularly refuses to deliver my mail.
 I’ve been living at the same address since 2004, but a year ago USPS decided my “address doesn’t exist” sporadically.
 All of my magazine subscriptions got cancelled, which made me cry.
 I take my magazines seriously.

 Talk about insecurity, the post office refusing to acknowledge my existence.
 I look forward to living in a world where all customer service folks spend a week at a pot dispensary getting trained.
 Until that time, I may just have to cancel DirecTV and stop ordering packages.
 Just please, leave my magazines alone.

-This column originally appeared in the Katy Trail Weekly, where Rani Monson writes a biweekly humor column, titled "Service reps should visit pot dispensaries."
+This column originally appeared in the Katy Trail Weekly, titled "Service reps should visit pot dispensaries."